 The Maritime Representation We Provide

 At Brodsky Micklow Bull & Weiss LLP, we use our wide experience and deep familiarity with American and international maritime law to represent clients across the spectrum of maritime and admiralty claims.
-Contact one of our Southern and Northern California Jones Act lawsuit attorneys, and find out how our resourceful application of maritime law can help you win your claim.
+Contact one of our attorneys and find out how our resourceful application of maritime law can help you win your claim.

 Helping Injured Maritime Workers